 By Mahima Vashisht Jun.
 29, 2018

-y Punjabi brother recently tied the knot with his half-Bengali half-Tamil wife in a wedding held in Karnataka and attended by my own half-Konkani half-Marathi in-laws.
-It felt less like a wedding and more like a trailer to “Mile Sur Mera Tumhara.
+My Punjabi brother recently tied the knot with his half-Bengali half-Tamil wife in a wedding held in Karnataka and attended by my own half-Konkani half-Marathi in-laws.
+It felt less like a wedding and more like a government-sponsored nationalist pride ad.
 Unity in Diversity.
-Mera Bharat Mahaan.”
+Mera Bharat Mahaan.

-These were also the noble emotions our side of the family would have felt had we not been enveloped in being our loud, boisterous Punjabi selves.
+These were also the noble emotions the wedding guests might have experienced had they not been ambushed by us loud, boisterous Punjabis.
 Naturally, the pounding noises of our dhol and baaraat muted the fusion of the sombre cultures around us in one uncomfortable instant.
-Seeing this, the cultured Bengalis and the composed Tamilians went into a state of shock, until the calm Konkanis took it upon themselves to coach them in the art of weathering a Punjabi wedding takeover – they were speaking from their own PTSD from my wedding a few years ago.
+Seeing this, the cultured Bengalis and the composed Tamilians went into a state of shock, until the calm Konkanis took it upon themselves to coach the others in the art of weathering a Punjabi wedding.
+They were, of course, speaking from their own PTSD from my wedding a few years ago.

 Mercifully, the secretly free-flowing alcohol performed its duty as the quintessential social lubricant.
-And by dinner time, all our high-spirited bhangra seemed to have been submissively embraced by representatives from all parts of the country.
+By dinner time, all our high-spirited bhangra seemed to have been submissively embraced by representatives from all parts of the country.

-But, the highlight of the night and the cause for countless almost heart attacks was the dish that transcended its responsibility as a mere food item and became a lasting memory of the wedding.
-It was an inventive starter lovingly prepared by the chef in honour of the union of the Bengali-Punjabi couple: Rosogulla Chaat.
+But, the highlight of the night (and cause for countless near-cardiac arrests) was a dish that transcended its responsibility as a mere food item and became a lasting memory of the wedding.
+It was an inventive starter, lovingly prepared by the chef in honour of the union of the Bengali-Punjabi couple: Rosogulla Chaat.

 For something so innately Bengali, the rosogulla chaat boasted of all the components of a typical Punjabi raj kachori: cold, creamy, sweet dahi, an avalanche of red and green chutneys, and generous smattering of chopped onion, tomato, and bhujia.
 The chef even went out of his way to garnish his creation with plentiful coriander and pomegranate pearls.
 The only difference, as the name suggests, is that the soul of the dish wasn’t any random puri; instead it was the rosogulla, the de-facto national dish of Bengal.

-As it turned out, not everyone was as kind to this peculiar chaat.
+As it turned out, however, not everyone was as open-minded about this particular culinary experiment.
 Overhearing fervent and angry Bengali whispers around us, we realised that the chaat had managed what our unruly behaviour failed to do: stir and offend the Bengalis into action.

 The Rosogulla Revolution was well and truly upon us.

 An aunt of the bride decided that she could not live with herself if she did not raise her voice against this atrocity of genocidal proportions.
 “Rosogulla chaat is an abomination,” she yelled to anyone who would listen, taking it upon herself to defend the esteemed Bengali culture in the war single-handedly unleashed by this monstrosity of a dish.
-She channelled her inner “Maa, Mati, Manush” and went around the room to recruit more followers, convinced that no crime was worse than the hate crime of enjoying this chaat.
+Channeling her inner Bengali Renaissance reformer, she went around the room to recruit more followers, convinced that no crime was worse than the hate crime of enjoying this.

 That shut me up.
 I followed everyone’s lead and quietly ate my Bengali-approved food, hoping I’d read enough Tagore or seen enough Ray to distract the Bengali brigade with small talk they’d actually be interested in.

-As the wedding wrapped up, we plied the caterer with extra compliments for the innovative menu and lip-smacking food to assuage the pain on his face, while looking over our shoulders for signs of the enraged comrades.
+As the wedding wrapped up, we plied the deflated chef with extra compliments for the innovative menu and lip-smacking food to assuage the pain on his face, while looking over our shoulders for signs of our enraged comrades.
 At that point, the only thing that could have made the situation any worse was if an Oriya suddenly showed up and claimed that rosogullas were actually invented in Odisha.

 The author is a former civil servant and currently works in the development sector.
 Generally though, the Harry Potter fangirl solemnly swears she is up to no good.